Jenism/PatientsEvidence/README.md

 Backend:
 - implemented onion architecture proposal:
   - application core
   - repositories filling core entities with data
+    - data are stored in XML, XML structure is defined and validated by XML Schema document
   - bussiness logic getting data from repositories and doing manipulation on data
 - implemented in c#